This foundation degree has two stages, each comprising 120 credits.

 We regularly review our curriculum; therefore, the qualification described on this page – including its availability, its structure, and available modules – may change over time.
 If we make changes to this qualification, we’ll update this page as soon as possible.
 Once you’ve registered or are studying this qualification, where practicable, we’ll inform you in good time of any upcoming changes.
 If you’d like to know more about the circumstances in which the University might make changes to the curriculum, see our Academic Regulations or contact us.
 This description was last updated on 17 March 2021.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
-The Foundation Degree in Engineering uses a variety of study materials and has the following elements:
+The Foundation Degree in Nursing Associate Practice uses a variety of study materials and has the following elements:

-- studying a mixture of printed and online material – online learning resources may include websites, audio/video media clips, and interactive activities such as online quizzes and remote experiments
+- studying online material – online learning resources may include websites, audio/video media clips, and interactive activities such as online quizzes

 - using mathematical and scientific expressions, notations and associated techniques